Tuition and Fees

 (3) Student files financial aid application and is determined eligible by the Enrollment Services Office.

-Interest of 7% may be charged on all delinquent deferred fees beginning the second week of classes.
 All fees are non-refundable and subject to change without notice except as indicated.